jacobdawes/ATtiny85_lib/README.md

 # ATtiny85_lib
-Starter Libraries for the ATtiny85
+Starter libraries and example code for the ATtiny85